easifem/easifem.github.io/docs/docs-api/FEDOF/Initiate.md

     !! used when baseInterpolation is Lagrange
     !! used when basistype is Ultraspherical
   END SUBROUTINE Initiate
 END INTERFACE
 ```

 ## Interface 2

+- Here order represents the order of each cell element.
+- In case of `H1` Lagrange `FEDOF`, order is determined from the cell order of each mesh.

 ```fortran
 INTERFACE